Funnel MPC for nonlinear systems with relative degree one: Examples/Simulations

 The performance of the funnel controller~\eqref{eq:Ex:MassOnCarRelDeg2:FC} and the FMPC Algorithm~\ref{Algo:MPCFunnelCost} is depicted in Figure~\ref{Fig:Ex:MassOnCarRelDeg2}.
 While Figure \ref{Fig:Ex:MaxOnCarRelDeg2:Output} shows the tracking error of the two controllers evolving within the funnel boundaries, Figure~\ref{Fig:Ex:MaxOnCarRelDeg2:Input} shows the respective input signals.
 It is evident that both control techniques are feasible and achieve the control objective.
-The error function evolves within the funnel boundaries.
-The funnel controller is able to generate a smooth input signal, while the OCP~\eqref{eq:FunnelMpcOCP} of the FMPC Algorithm~\ref{Algo:MPCFunnelCost} is optimized over step functions with constant step length $0.04$.
+The funnel controller is able to generate a smooth input signal, while the~OCP~\eqref{eq:FunnelMpcOCP} of the FMPC Algorithm~\ref{Algo:MPCFunnelCost} is optimized over step functions with constant step length~$0.04$.
 Nevertheless, it seems that the FMPC Algorithm achieves a more accurate tracking of the reference signal~$y_{\rf}$ and, at the same time, exhibits a smaller range of employed control values.
 Funnel control tends to change the control values very quickly and the control signal shows spikes.
 The FMPC algorithm, however, avoids this due to prediction of the future system behaviour.
 Similarly to~\cite{berger2019learningbased}, we observed that feasibility of the funnel controller~\eqref{eq:Ex:MassOnCarRelDeg2:FC} is not maintained for a sampling rate $\tau =\frac{1}{300}$.
-Instead $\tau =\frac{1}{500}$ is and turns out to be sufficient.
+Instead $\tau =\frac{1}{500}$ turns out to be sufficient.
 The FMPC Algorithm~\ref{Algo:MPCFunnelCost} is feasible for both sampling rates.
-Since the funnel controller needs a far higher sampling rate than FMPC and needs to be able to adapt its control signal very quickly whereas FMPC uses constant controls steps with a relatively long length, funnel control requires much more demanding hardware requirements to stay feasible in application than FMPC as shown in~\cite{berger2019learningbased}.
+Since the funnel controller needs a far higher sampling rate than~FMPC and needs to be able to adapt its control signal very quickly, whereas FMPC uses constant steps with a relatively long length, funnel control exhibits more demanding hardware requirements to stay feasible in application than FMPC

 When the classical~MPC Algorithm~\ref{Algo:MPC} with OCP~\eqref{eq:MpcOCP} is applied to the system~\eqref{eq:ExampleMassOnCarSystem} with the same parameters, prediction rate and step length instead of the FMPC Algorithm~\ref{Algo:MPCFunnelCost}, then the tracking error leaves the performance funnel and hence the control objective is not achieved (see Figure~\ref{Fig:Ex:MassOnCarRelDeg2_MPC}).
+Furthermore, the control signal exhibits quite severe peaks.